heroku/libcnb.rs/RELEASING.md

 3. Update [CHANGELOG.md](./CHANGELOG.md)
    1. Move all content under `## [Unreleased]` to a new section that follows this pattern: `## [VERSION] YYYY-MM-DD`
    2. If appropriate, add a high-level summary of changes at the beginning of the new section
+   3. Update the version compare links at the bottom of the file to both add the new version, and update the "unreleased" link's "from" version.
 4. Install the latest version of [cargo-edit](https://github.com/killercup/cargo-edit): `cargo install cargo-edit`
 5. Bump in-range dependency versions using: `cargo upgrade`
 6. Commit the changes, push them and open a PR targeting `main`